chrisjd20/asoiaf-simulator/README.md

 * 2-player ASOIAF simulation
 * Unit Creation/Movement - create ASOIAF Units/Attachments/NCUs with movement controls
-* Unit movement history - Press the `r` button to have a unit revert to it's last position.
+* Unit movement history - Press the `r` button to have a unit revert to it's last position. or `f` to go forward in position.
 * Units have short-range, long-range and line of sight arcs built-in.
 * Tactics board - with turn token and player turn throne token.
 * Battlemaps - Currently we have 8 battlemaps that you can select from. (battlemaps are not synced between players so you can set to whatever you want on your side)